 Issues that might need to be discussed in advance are to name but a few, how long to allow the pregnancy to continue, induction and augmentation of labour, epidural aneasthesia and other pain relief options, positions in labour and childbirth, the use of the pool, intermittent or continuous fetal heart rate monitoring, episiotomy, pelvic floor trauma, timing of cord clamping and Caesarean Section.

-Immediately after the birth, couples may also have choices concerning issues such as early skin to skin contact, the use of drugs to deliver the placenta, when to first put the baby to the breast and whether or not to give vitamin K. Women and their partners may have strong feelings about any one of these and both Christian and Alison understand this and will try wherever possible to ensure that these wishes are respected.
+Immediately after the birth, couples may also have choices concerning issues such as early skin to skin contact, the use of drugs to deliver the placenta, when to first put the baby to the breast and whether or not to give vitamin K. Women and their partners may have strong feelings about any one of these and our Consultants understand this and will try wherever possible to ensure that these wishes are respected.

 From experience they also understand that it is not always possible to achieve the desired outcome, perhaps because the baby gets stuck in the birth canal or because the baby becomes distressed.
 Around one in 500 deliveries will also have a serious unexpected complication such as placental abruption, cord prolapse or excessive bleeding after delivery.
 They believe that these outcomes also require discussion in advance, to improve confidence going in to labour, and to reduce stress should an emergency situation arise.

-In summary, both Christian and Alison believe that delivery care is best individualised to each couple and that the safest and best way to manage the delivery is chosen in partnership with them whether this is a low intervention delivery in the pool, a carefully managed labour or an elective Caesarean section.
+In summary, out team of Consultants believe that delivery care is best individualised to each couple and that the safest and best way to manage the delivery is chosen in partnership with them whether this is a low intervention delivery in the pool, a carefully managed labour or an elective Caesarean section.